-Veeam Agent for Microsoft Windows provides mechanisms of data compression and deduplication.
+Veeam Agent provides mechanisms of data compression and deduplication.
 Data compression and deduplication let you decrease traffic going over the network and disk space required for storing backup files.

 Data compression decreases the size of created backups but affects duration of the backup procedure.
 Veeam Agent allows you to select one of the following compression levels:

 The default recommended compression level.
 It provides the best ratio between size of the backup file and time of the backup procedure.

 Provides additional 10% compression ratio over the Optimal level at the cost of about 10x higher CPU usage.

 Depending on the type of storage you select as a backup target, Veeam Agent uses data blocks of different size, which optimizes the size of a backup file and job performance.
 You can choose one of the following storage optimization options:

-- The Local target (large blocks) option is recommended for backup jobs that can produce very large full backup files — larger than 16 TB.
+- The 4 MB option is recommended for backup jobs that can produce very large full backup files — larger than 16 TB.
 With this option selected, Veeam Agent for Microsoft Windows uses data block size of 4096 KB.

 Large data blocks produce a smaller metadata table that requires less memory and CPU resources to process.
 Keep in mind, however, that this storage optimization option will provide the largest size of incremental backup files.

-- The Local target option is recommended for backup to SAN, DAS or local storage.
+- The 1 MB option is recommended for backup to SAN, DAS or local storage.
 With this option selected, Veeam Agent uses data block size of 1024 KB.

 The SAN identifies larger blocks of data and therefore can process large amounts of data at a time.
 This option provides the fastest backup job performance.

 - The 512 KB option is recommended for backup to NAS and onsite backup.
-With this option selected, Veeam Agent for Microsoft Windows uses data block size of 512 KB.
+With this option selected, Veeam Agent uses data block size of 512 KB.
 This option reduces the size of an incremental backup file because of reduced data block sizes.